renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/API-Reference/api-reference-api-examples.md

 ## Files/V2 endpoints

-In `v2`, files are organized by `user_id` and tracked in the Langflow database, and can be added or deleted in bulk, instead of one by one.
+In `v2`, files are organized by `user_id` and tracked in the Aiexec database, and can be added or deleted in bulk, instead of one by one.
 The `v2` endpoints require authentication by an API key or JWT.
-To create a Langflow API key and export it as an environment variable, see [Export values](#export-values).
+To create a Aiexec API key and export it as an environment variable, see [Export values](#export-values).

 ### Upload file (v2)